-These easy Smoked Brats are packed with a wonderful flavor that's made even more amazing once your bratwursts are smoked!
+Smoked brats are packed with a wonderful flavor that's made even more amazing once your bratwursts are smoked!
 They're practically effortless to make but taste like you worked all day at getting everything just right!
+Slap them on a bun with your favorite condiments and enjoy!

-Brats are a staple of any BBQ or baseball game, but throw them in a smoker and add some sauerkraut on top, and you can take a classic to the next level!
+Brats are a staple of any BBQ or baseball game, but throw them in a smoker and add some sauerkraut on top to take a classic to the next level!
 These smoky, savory sausages are delicious with the tangy, fermented cabbage.

 If you’re looking for easy party food that you can put together quickly and cook while you mingle with guests, look no further!
 There is very little prep work involved in this recipe, and smoking bratwurst is a breeze!